wraithan/pdxrust-bot/README.md

 Welcoming PRs for features, code refactoring, etc. The bot currently using `!` as the prefix, but doesn't do any special parsing around that.
-All features will be entertained, but if it is more out there, then perhaps open an issue to discuss or bring it up in the channel
+All features will be entertained, but if it is more out there, then perhaps open an issue to discuss or bring it up in the channel.

+If you want help, ping in channel or wait until the next PDX Rust meetup and we can work on stuff together!

+Once you've had a PR landed, you'll be given the choice to be a committer on the repository.
+This will mean you can help triage issues, review pull requests, and land patches once those pull requests meet our standards.

 ## Code of Conduct